Dynamic linking is hard (SuperH version)

 From a software development standpoint (as in, shared bugs) sh

-.
+feels like m68k.
 For example it’s instruction length is 2 bytes

-which drives some low-level toolchain decisions to be similar to m68k
+which drives some low-level toolchain decisions to be similar to m68k.

-Let’s have a look at a disassembly of a fabs
+Let’s have a look at a disassembly of a fabs function in

-to get a feel for this architecture:
+glibc to get a feel for this architecture:

 000213cc <fabs@@GLIBC_2.2>: